-From December 2015, the NHS in England was divided into 44 new local health systems ('footprints'), each charged to produce a Sustainability and Transformation Plan (STP) showing how it would transform services in its area, in line with the 5YFV.^{xvii} Then, in 2017, each

-'footprint' became a Sustainability and Transformation Partnership (ST Partnership).
-The idea is that eventually ST Partnerships will become full-blown Accountable Care Organisations, but given the complexity of this process, ST Partnerships are initially expected to evolve into Accountable Care Systems (ACSs).^{xviii}
+From December 2015, NHSE divided the NHS in England into 44 new local health systems (first called 'footprints'), each charged to produce a Sustainability and Transformation Plan (STP) showing how it would transform services in its area, in line with the 5YFV.xvii In 2017, each 'footprint' became known as a Sustainability and Transformation Partnership (ST Partnership).
+The idea was that eventually ST Partnerships would become full-blown Accountable Care Organisations, but given the complexity of this process, ST Partnerships were initially expected to evolve into Accountable Care Systems (ACSs).xviii In 2018, following public outcry about the inherent dangers of these new care delivery systems, NHSE renamed ACSs as Integrated Care Systems (ICSs).

-2. What are Accountable Care Systems and Accountable Care Organisations?
+2. What are Integrated Care Systems and Accountable Care Organisations?

-The terms ACO and ACS are often used interchangeably but there is a distinction.
-Both involve a number of service providers working together over a set period to take responsibility for the cost and quality of a specified range of health services for a defined population and for a fixed sum (a 'whole population budget').xix However, beyond this, there are a number of differences.
+Both ACOs and ICSs involve a number of service providers working together over a set period to take responsibility for the cost and quality of a specified range of health services for a defined population and for a fixed sum (a 'whole population budget').xix However, beyond this, there are a number of differences.

-An Accountable Care System is an evolved version of a ST Partnership with responsibility for the health and resources of a defined population.
+An Integrated Care System can take a number of forms but is, at root, an evolved version of a ST Partnership, with responsibility for the health and resources of a defined population.
 In theory, existing commissioning contracts remain in place.
-Commissioners, together with a network of providers across different services, enter into an alliance agreement and commit to managing resources together, along with agreeing governance arrangements and the sharing of risk and gain.^{xx} Eight pilot or 'shadow' ACSs were set up across England in 2017.
-They are not benign, and can affect commissioning contracts, as the Nottingham ACS shows.
+Commissioners, together with a network of providers across different services, enter into an alliance agreement and commit to agreed governance arrangements, and the sharing of risk and gain (see, for example, 3.2.5 below).\\

+Eight pilot or 'shadow' ACSs (now ICSs) were set up across England in 2017.
+These can affect commissioning contracts, as the Nottingham ICS shows.
 (For more information, see Appendix Two.)

 In contrast, with Accountable Care Organisations, a single, long-term contract is held by a single organisation (in some instances a 'care integrator' rather than a provider - see Appendix 2) to take responsibility for providing a bundle of services.
-This contract holder can decide how to allocate resources and design care for the defined population, as well as change the method or point of service delivery.xxi, xxii Given the aim of integrating health and social care services, there are concerns that the ACO may also decide which services are free and which are to be means tested. xxiii
+This contract holder can decide how to allocate resources and design care for the defined population, as well as change the method or point of service delivery.
+XXIII Given the aim of integrating health and social care services, there are concerns that the ACO may also decide which services are free and which are to be means tested.
+XXIV

 Not all ACOs have the same structure.
-In one version, the lead provider is a single organisation able to set up a series of sub-contracts with other providers.^{xxiv} Alternatively, a lead provider (or group of providers) may form a new corporate vehicle (a 'Special Purpose Vehicle' or SPV) to hold the primary contract.
-The SPV is a legal entity which, in the case of PFI consortia, have been typically set up by a major bank or insurance company, and which allow the risks faced by providers to be separated out and taken on by investors looking for high financial returns.^{xxv} Already PFI contracts use SPVs for hospital construction and facilities management.
+In one version, the lead provider is a single organisation able to set up a series of sub-contracts with other providers.xxx Alternatively, a lead provider (or group of providers) may form a new corporate vehicle (a 'Special Purpose Vehicle' or SPV) to hold the primary contract.
+The SPV is a legal entity which, in the case of PFI consortia, have been typically set up by a major bank or insurance company, and which allow the risks faced by providers to be separated out and taken on by investors looking for high financial returns.xxxi Already PFI contracts use SPVs for hospital construction and facilities management.
 Now ACOs can use SPVs to organise the financial administration of clinical services.